-Parents know that opioid drugs such as heroin, oxycodone, morphine, and hydrocodone are very dangerous.
+Don’t think this is an issue that applies to young people?
+While people know that opioid drugs such as heroin, oxycodone, morphine, and hydrocodone are very dangerous, they mistakenly believe kids can’t access those drugs.
 The CDC has stated that opioids now kill as many Americans as guns do — with roughly 3.6 percent of American teens, aged 13-17 abusing the drugs.

 1. Extremely Strong Mood Swings

 For example, your child’s mood may swing from extreme happiness and peacefulness to hostility and rage.
 This is because while they are on the drugs, it takes away their pain and stress, and then when they get off the drugs, those things come back, plus they can get withdrawal if they do not take another opioid soon enough.

 2. Finishing Prescriptions Early

 If your teenager is staying up all night or sleeping for very long periods of time, then it could be an indicator that they are taking opioids.
 Many opioid users end up having abnormal sleeping patterns.

 Needle marks on the arms or legs are a telltale sign that your teen is using opioids.
 If you see these marks, then it most likely means that he or she is injecting a drug such as heroin into his or her veins.

 5. Withdrawing from Social Activities